premchandoffice/scanoss-demo/README.md

 SCANOSS Demo repository
 =======================

-This repository is dedicated to showing SCANOSS features around CI/CD.
+This repository is dedicated to showing OSSKB features using SCANOSS CI/CD technology.